gabibbo97/charts/charts/keycloak-gatekeeper/README.md

   * Get the `ClientID` and `ClientSecret` from the `Credentials`
 * Goto to the "Client Scopes" menu
   * Add a new client scope and enter its settings afterwards
-  * enter Mappers tab and create new protocol with mapper type  audience
+  * enter Mappers tab and create new protocol with mapper type  `audience`
     * select your client in "Included Client Audience"
     * set "Add to access token" to "On"
+* Add a new user
+  * Set a password in the "Credentilas" tab
+* In "Roles" menu add a new role "user" and add the created user to the role

-You can now use this new client from keycloak-gatekeeper
+You can now use this new client from keycloak-gatekeeper and login with your created user and password

 ## Fine grained rules for authentication